ShalithaCell/Online-Train-Reservation/README.md

 # Purpose

-The purpose of this project is for best practice php and jquery.
+The purpose of this project is for best practice php and jquery.This is I developed for My 1st year web project.
+SLIIT | Sri Lanka Institute of Information Technology First Year Semester 2  Web Project.

 ---